 You can't dissect poetry on the laboratory bench.
 It is probably useless pouring over such words as "formless" and "empty" and expecting to extract deep scientific meaning from them.
 In fact, the imagery used by the writer of Genesis suggests that of an eagle protecting its young.
-Similarly, the Lord lovingly hovered over the earth as He brought about its formation, by a process we can't yet remotely guess at.
+Similarly, Yahweh's Ruach (Spirit) lovingly hovered over the earth as He brought about its formation, by a process we can't yet remotely guess at.

 Q. One of the accusations of unbelievers is that religion is just fantasy or illusion.
 How can this notion be dispelled?

 I can understand the sceptics and sympathise with them to some extent.
-So man's mystical experiences, which he attributes to God, are simply projections of his own unconscious.
-But to then dismiss all mystical experience on this basis is most foolish.
+So many of man's mystical experiences, which he attributes to 'God', are simply projections of his own unconscious.
+But to then to put all mystical experience into the same basket and then dismiss it all is most foolish.